 Customers where Mutual of Omaha has community banks can open also open checking accounts, savings accounts, money market accounts or certificates of deposit in person, though the terms and interest rates are likely to vary from the online offerings.
 CDs are available with maturity dates from 1 month to 5 years with minimum deposits from $1,000.

 Mutual of Omaha's Online Savings Account and Online Advantage Checking Account can be opened with low minimum deposits, and both allow you to earn interest if you meet the minimum balance requirement.
 All Mutual of Omaha bank accounts, both online and branch-based, are FDIC-insured to the maximum amount of $250,000 per depositor.

 Other banking services

-In addition, Mutual of Omaha branches offer Health Savings Accounts, IRAs, Treasury management services and credit cards.
+In addition, Mutual of Omaha branches offer health savings accounts, individual retirement accounts (IRAs), Treasury management services and credit cards.
 You can also apply for mortgage loans, home equity loans and lines of credit, car loans, RV loans and personal loans at these locations.